Science-Backed Strategies That Transform Academic Performance with Memory Techniques for Students

 Exercise 5: ADHD-Friendly Memory Training

-Develop memory strategies for ADHD students through adapted techniques:
+Develop memory strategies for ADHD students using modified methods:

 Movement Integration Protocol